Biomapas/B.AwsTestingFramework/documentation/example-cdk.md

 ### Testing infrastructure based on AWS CDK

-An example file structure of your project could look like this:
+An example file structure of your project could look something like given below.
+The main idea is two have two
+directories: one for project files and one for testing files.

 ```text
 - your-project-root             # Project root.